 The EPEAT Program was initially developed by a broad group of diverse stakeholders representing product manufacturers, component suppliers, environmental advocacy organizations, government representatives, large purchasers of electronics, retailers, electronic recyclers, academic researchers, and others.
 The EPEAT Program is owned, managed by, and operates under the authority of GEC.
-GEC serves the public interest by making the EPEAT Program available to the global public.
+GEC is a nonprofit organization that serves the public interest by making the EPEAT Program available to the global public.
 GEC is overseen by a fiduciary board of directors.
 EPEAT Program staff are employees of GEC.